buildkite/terraform-provider-buildkite/README.md

 # Buildkite Terraform Provider

-This is a Terraform provider for Buildkite.
+This is the official Terraform provider for Buildkite.

 The provider allows you to manage resources in your Buildkite organization.